hyperledger/identus-cloud-agent/docs/docusaurus/schemas/credential-schema.md

 It is a human-readable description of the schema.

-**NOTE:** this field might be removed later as it's not a part of W3C specification but rather the internal field of the JSON schema.
+> **Note:** This field may get removed later as it's not a part of W3C specification but rather the internal field of the JSON schema.

 ---